AI Visibility for SaaS Companies: The 2026 Earned Media Playbook

 Does AuthorityTech work with SaaS companies that don't have a PR agency?

 Yes.
 Most of the SaaS companies AuthorityTech works with are either building their editorial presence for the first time or transitioning from a traditional PR agency model to an outcome-based earned media model.
-The starting point is always the visibility audit, a map of where your company currently appears in the AI citation layer, which publications have indexed coverage about you, and where your competitors are outranking you for category authority.
+The starting point is always the visibility audit: a map of where your company currently appears in the AI citation layer, which publications have indexed coverage about you, and where your competitors are outranking you for category authority.
 From there, the engagement is built around specific editorial placements in the publications that will move that map.